Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 # Dependencies
 - python 2.7
 - wxpython
+- matplotlib
+python packages can easily be managed by e.g. Enthought Canopy

+# For developers and users of
-- to recompile the source code c-compiler is needed, e.g. gcc
+- To recompile the source code c-compiler is needed, e.g. gcc

 # Running the program
 To start the GUI, type in the terminal: